-Because it further refines the AC's ability to provide exactly the right amount of cooling.
-A variable speed blower is great no matter what kind of compressor you have.
+Because it further refines the AC’s ability to provide exactly the right amount of cooling.
+A variable-speed blower is great no matter what kind of compressor you have.
 But a variable speed blower paired with a variable speed compressor?
-Well, that's even better!
-Way better, in fact.
+Well, that’s even better!
+Way better.

 - The most perfect possible amount of cooling to maintain your thermostat setting